CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 _**Objectives**_

-Furthermore, regardless of the SQL paradigm choice, and this is the point here, we are intrigued by some of SALI LMSS features possible computational law relevance and usability for our AALE challenge: we like what this SALI LMSS tool does, and because it could do even more with some flexible and modular extensions, having been conceived with that mindset.
+Furthermore, regardless of the SQL paradigm choice, and this is the point here, _we are intrigued by some of SALI LMSS features possible computational law relevance and usability for our AALE challenge: we like what this SALI LMSS tool does_, and because it could do even more with some flexible and modular extensions, _having been conceived with that mindset_.

 In [Part A](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#part-a---computational-law-relevance-and-usability-of-sali-lmss-for-our-aale-challenge), we look at the [computational law relevance and usability of SALI LMSS features for our AALE Challenge](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#part-a-1-computational-law-relevance-and-usability-of-sali-lmss-for-our-aale-challenge-1).